elmejdki/BookClone/README.md

 # Future Features

 - Make the search field working so we can allow users to search for each other

-- Add pagination to the list of posts and friends also
+  Add pagination to the list of posts and friends also

-- Add, birthday to user model, to cheer if someone birthday comes soon or whatever
+  Add, birthday to the user model, to cheer if someone birthday comes soon or whatever

-- Add some javascript validation for the signup page
+  Add some javascript validation for the signup page

-- Show a notification if someone liked my post or commented on it.
+  Show a notification if someone liked my post or commented on it.

 ## Authors